How to get the best car insurance

 - Consider the age and value of your car: If it’s new or expensive to replace, a comprehensive policy will protect it in a claim.
 Third party, fire and theft may be enough cover for an older, cheaper car.

-- Compare specialist insurers: if you’re a learner, young, or an older driver, or if you have more than one car to insure in your household.
-Finding an insurer that matches your situation can lower the cost and include useful features, for example black box for young drivers or multi-car insurance for multi-car households.
+- Compare specialist insurers: Finding an insurer that matches your circumstances could lower the cost and include useful features.
+For example black box insurance for young drivers or multi-car insurance for multi-car households.

 10% off additional policies